None-later/rhce.co/content/rhcsa/understand_and_use_essential_tools/Locate_read_and_use_system_documentation_including_man_info_and_files_in__usr_share_doc.md

 Date: 2012-10-05
 Title: Locate, read and use system documentation including man, info, and files in /usr/share/doc
 Objective: 11
-Category: 1.
+Category: a.
 Understand and Use Essential Tools - (RHCSA)
 Tags: RHCSA

 Man pages, docs, and info are all saving graces on the exams.